Your utility statements give you information about your utilities and how much you’ve spent.

 It shows how we work out what you’ve used, what it has cost you and summarises your account.

 When you have multiple utilities, your statement may be longer that’s because we provide a breakdown for each utility, as well as a summary.

-3. Statement number: The unique reference for this bill.
+2. Statement reference: The unique reference for this bill.

-6. Your Direct Debit Details: Details of your next Direct Debit payment.
+7. Your Direct Debit Details: Details of your next Direct Debit payment.
 If you do not have a direct debit set up, this section will detail how much you need to pay and the due date of the payment.
-For more information on direct debits click here.

-7. Your new account balance: The new account balance.
+13. Your new balance is: The new account balance.

 1. Meter Readings: The type, date and value of the readings used to calculate your consumption.

-2. Price £/unit & Price £/day: Your current tariff which is used to calculate the amount of money you owe for the billing period.
+4. Tariff charge rate: Your current utility consumption tariff which is used to calculate the variable amount of money you owe for the billing period.